Guide to VeraCrypt – Safely Encrypt Files

 VeraCrypt allows users to create both regular or hidden volumes.

-Click on the File button and input the volume's name and where it should be saved to.
+Click on the File button, input the volume's name, and specify where it should be saved.
 When finished, click on Save.

 Note: Don't select an existing file since this will be deleted and replaced with the container file.

-Make sure that you don't save to an existing file since this will replace it with the container file.
+Make sure that you don't save to an existing file since it will be replaced with the container file.

 The previously empty volume form should show the location you've specified.
 After clicking on Next, you'll be taken to the Encryption Options page.